loosolab/UROPA/docs_rst/install.rst

 R
 ~~~~~
-The following packages are hosted by CRAN and can be installed with the syntax ``install.packages("packagename")``.
+The following packages are hosted by CRAN and can be installed from the R console with the syntax ``install.packages("packagename")``.

 - `devtools`_
 - `ggplot2`_